 Since I love comparisons, I’ll just say that this show is like a mix of Arrow, Batman Begins, and Daredevil.
 It’s the “rich kid disappears for many years and comes back as a humble bad-ass” trope mixed in with the “quiet, unassuming guy who is secretly an amazing fighter” trope all rolled into one.
 For people like me, that’s like combining chocolate and peanut butter, which is awesome.
 For others, it might be the same old cliches that they’ve seen time and time again.

 From the get-go, I knew this series would receive a ton of negative reviews when there was a major controversy surrounding the casting of Finn Jones as protagonist Danny Rand.
 People were upset that an Asian actor wasn’t cast, and that this series was perpetuating the “white savior stereotype”.
 As I mentioned in a previous article, I think Marvel was screwed either way with the casting.
 They could’ve cast a white guy and stuck to the canon from the comics while receiving flack about this supposed “white savior” shtick, or they could’ve cast an Asian actor and been slammed for typecasting them as Kung Fu masters.
 So… which would’ve been less offensive?
-The only 100% safe option would’ve been to just can the project altogether.
+The only 100% safe option would’ve been to just nix the project altogether.
 My take is: the character is white in the comics, and he was written to be an outsider when he went to K’un-Lun (which, although fictional, is clearly meant to be strongly influenced by Asian culture), so there shouldn’t be a problem with this casting, especially since he wasn’t really a “white savior”.
 He was a white guy who knew Kung Fu.
 Is that really a problem?

-The first few episodes are part of your typical establishing story.
+The first few episodes are part of your typical origin story.
 Danny comes back to New York and discovers how much everything has changed – except, the only big change that really affects him is that his old childhood friends have taken over his company.
-We don’t see Danny react to “the incident” or any other major events that have happened since the start of the Marvel Cinematic Universe.
+We don’t see Danny react to “the incident” (the events of Avengers Assemble) or any other major events that have happened since the start of the Marvel Cinematic Universe.
 Did he have Internet access in K’un-Lun?
 Did he read the Wikipedia entries about each movie as a refresher?
 Why does nothing seem to surprise him?
 Dude, aliens invaded New York.
 How are you not asking questions?
 I thought the first half of the series would’ve focused on him coming to terms with everything that has happened so far in the world, especially concerning the events of Doctor Strange.
 Instead, he doesn’t seem very perturbed by it all.
 Instead, he’s worrying about getting his old friends to realize that he survived the plane crash and that he deserves to be part of his family’s company once again.

 During these first couple of episodes, we also meet Colleen Wing (played by Jessica Henwick), head of a local dojo.
 Colleen is cautious about Danny at first (can you blame her?), but she soon learns that she can trust him and befriends him.